Poland Vacation, Tours, Travel Packages & Experiences

 The town of Czestochowa in Southern Poland is well known as a major pilgrimage centre visited by millions of people keen to see the Black Madonna painting.

 In the south of Poland are the Tatra Mountains with their towering snow-capped peaks.
-This is an excellent area for skiing and hiking.
+This is an excellent area for skiing and hiking on a P:oland vacation.
 The centre of activity is the ski resort of Zakopane.

 - There are no matching trips